Kreuzer 1842 "Type 1842-1846" (Hohenzollern-Sigmaringen, Karl)

 Auction prices

 Find out the current coin value of the Hohenzollern-Sigmaringen Kreuzer 1842 .
-This copper coin from the times of Karl struck at the Please provide a text to be translated.
+This silver coin from the times of Karl struck at the Please provide a text to be translated.
 Mint.
-The record price belongs to the lot 1189 sold at the Fritz Rudolf Künker GmbH & Co.
-KG auction for EUR 90.
-Bidding took place May 7, 2019.
+The record price belongs to the lot 2018 sold at the Münzen Gut-Lynt GmbH auction for EUR 152.
+Bidding took place September 30, 2023.

 Сondition